 Abstract

-cuis academics and scholars from : This article discusses findings from a study of challenges experienced by a group of postgraduate students from Rwanda whose main languages are Kinyarwanda and French, but whose studies and research at in English.
-Data w collected through questionnaires administered to 21 students and through interviews with four of these students and three lecturers/supervisors.
-Assignment tasks and lecturers’ feedback on assignments and research work were also analysed. indings suggest that, the challenges of studying and researching through the medium of English, these students‘ previous academic ‘ways with words‘ (Heath 1983) differ from those expected by lecturers .
-This article offers a critical discussion of these differences and of the strategies adopted by students to master ‘the right English’ (Hyland & Hamp-Lyons 2002) to cross academic borders.
+Historically, some languages and discourses which were initially localised subsequently became regionally or even globally dominant.
+Currently, English is the dominant global language in all domains, including the academic.
+Thus academics and scholars from non-English backgrounds are at a disadvantage: they have to adhere to academic literacy conventions in a language they may not be completely proficient in.
+This article discusses findings from a study of challenges experienced by a group of postgraduate students from Rwanda whose main languages are Kinyarwanda and French, but whose studies and research at a South African university were in English.
+Data were collected through questionnaires administered to 21 students and through interviews with four of these students and with three lecturers/research supervisors.
+Assignment tasks and lecturers’ feedback on assignments and research work were also analysed.
+The findings suggest that, besides the challenges of studying and researching through the medium of English, these students’ previous academic ‘ways with words’ differ from those expected by their lecturers and research supervisors.
+This article offers a critical discussion of these differences and of the strategies adopted by students to master ‘the right English’ to cross academic borders.
 It raises questions about academic borders and academics as border guards.

 Key words

-International students, Non Native English Speakers, academic discourse, medium of instruction, postgraduate studies, research, second/additional language, foreign language
+International students, Non Native English Speakers (NNES), academic discourse, medium of instruction, postgraduate studies, research, second/additional language, foreign language, interim literacies, academic border crossing, academic border guards.

 Introduction

-The internationalization of postgraduate education is a well established item on the agendas of many universities which promote themselves as welcoming international postgraduate students through their internationalization programmes (Cadman 2000; Storch & Tapper 2009).
-Abasi Graves (2008) define international students as students who come from different parts of the world to study in countries other than their own.
-Many of these students may find the new academic contexts different from their previous ones regardingexpectations and academic requirements (Todd 1997, in Cadman 2000).
+The internationalization of their postgraduate programmes is a well established item on the agendas of many universities which promote themselves as welcoming international postgraduate students(Cadman 2000; Storch & Tapper 2009).
+Abasi and Graves (2008) define international students as students who come from different parts of the world to study in countries other than their own.
+Many of these students may find the new academic contexts different from their previous ones in terms of academic requirements (Erlenawati2005; Wu, Garza & Gazman 2015).
 In addition, international postgraduate students may be faced with the challenge of studying in a language (of that institution) that they have only previously encountered as a school subject and not as a medium of instruction.
-This situation may be a source of challenges for these students because the ability to use alanguage used as a medium of instructionis central to academic success (Burke & Wyatt-Smit 1996; Deem & Brehony 2000; Coleman 2004; Evans & Green 2007; Abasi & Graves 2008; Harrington & Roche 2014) and difficulties in using it contribute to problems experienced by students in completing their studies (Deem & Brehony 2000).
+This situation may be a source of challenges for these students because the ability to use the medium of instruction competently and confidently is central to academic success (Burke & Wyatt-Smit 1996; Deem & Brehony 2000; Coleman 2004; Evans & Green 2007; Abasi & Graves 2008; Harrington & Roche 2014) and difficulties in using it contribute to problems experienced by students in completing their studies (Deem & Brehony 2000).
 This is because language mediates communication and, therefore, serves as a ‘link between the learner and the teacher’ (Rollnick 2000:95).
-This article reports on findings of a study investigated challenges faced by a group of Rwandan postgraduate students, whose main languages were Kinyarwanda and French, but were studying and researching in English in the School of Educationuniversity.
+This article reports and discusses findings of a study which investigated challenges faced by a group of Rwandan postgraduate students, whose main languages were Kinyarwanda and French, but who were studying and researching in English in the School of Education at a South African university.
 Literature Review